chandan-satapathy/yashjain.github.io/README.md

 - Add new entries to the top of the `experience` array to keep newest-first order.
 - All fields are plain text — no markdown is processed.

-**Adding a downloadable CV:** drop a file named `resume.pdf` into the repo root.
+**Adding a downloadable CV:** drop/replace a file named `resume.pdf` into the repo root.
 The "Download CV" link on the Work page already points to it.

 ---